About the Conference

 The Conference is based on the following principles:

 - strengthening the relationship with stakeholders;

 - maintaining high social and community values, i.e. inclusivity, equality and respect.

-The inaugural ESCAIDE was held in Stockholm in 2007.
-Between 2007 and 2012, the conference alternated between Stockholm and a city of an EU/EEA Member State.
-Berlin hosted the conference in 2008, Lisbon in 2010 and Edinburgh in 2012.
+The inaugural ESCAIDE was held in Stockholm in 2007, the home of the ECDC headquarters.
+Between 2007 and 2012, the conference alternated between Stockholm and a city of an EU/EEA Member State, with Berlin hosting in 2008, Lisbon in 2010 and Edinburgh in 2012.
 Between 2013 and 2017, the conference was held in Stockholm.

 ESCAIDE 2018 took place in Saint Julian’s, Malta, resuming the biannual hosting in Member States.
 In 2020 the conference was planned to take place in Warsaw, however due to the COVID-19 pandemic, the conference switched to an online event, which continued in 2021.